jcla490/personal-site/content/spirits/_index.md

 ---

 {{< lead >}}
-My reviews of various bourbons, armagnacs, and cognacs
+Reviews of various whiskies and brandies
 {{< /lead >}}

 ## Score Methodology